<img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 Liability Accounts

 Similarly, your liability accounts are a list of the debts your business owes to creditors.
-Naturally, items like accounts payable, invoices payable, interest payable, accrued liabilities, sales tax payable, and other current liabilities fall within this list.
+Naturally, items like accounts payable, invoices payable, interest payable, accrued liabilities, sales tax payable, and other liabilities fall within this list.

 Owner’s Equity Accounts